sindresorhus/Defaults/readme.md

 Create a key with a default value.

 The default value is written to the actual `UserDefaults` and can be used elsewhere.
-For example, with Interface Builder binding.
+For example, with a Interface Builder binding.

 #### `Defaults.OptionalKey` *(alias `Defaults.Keys.OptionalKey`)*